Jeffrey W. Eckel

 Steven G. Osgood

 Steven G. Osgood has served as one of our independent directors since January 2015.
 Mr. Osgood has served as the chief executive officer of Square Foot Companies, LLC, a Cleveland, Ohio based private real estate company focused on self-storage and single-tenant properties since 2008.
-Mr. Osgood is also a trustee for National Storage Affiliates Trust, a real estate investment trust ("REIT") focused on the ownership of self-storage properties, since its public offering in April 2015.
-Mr. Osgood serves as chair of the Investment Committee for the company and on its Audit Committee.
-Prior to his current position, Mr. Osgood served as president and chief financial officer of U-Store-It Trust (now named CubeSmart), a Cleveland based self-storage REIT from the company’s initial public offering in 2004 to 2006.
+Mr. Osgood is also a trustee for National Storage Affiliates Trust, a real estate investment trust (“REIT”) focused on the ownership of self-storage properties, since its public offering in April 2015.
+Mr. Osgood serves as chair of the finance committee for the company and on its audit committee.
+Prior to his current position, Mr. Osgood served as president and chief financial officer of U-Store-It Trust (now named CubeSmart), a self-storage REIT from the company’s initial public offering in 2004 to 2006.
 He also served as chief financial officer of several other REITs.
 Mr. Osgood is a former Certified Public Accountant.
 He graduated from Miami University with a Bachelor of Science degree in 1978 and graduated from the University of San Diego with a Masters in Business Administration in 1987.
-Mr. Osgood also serves on the National Board of the Alzheimer’s Association.

 Kimberly A. Reed

 Ms. Reed has served as one of our independent directors since March 1, 2023.
-Ms. Reed also currently serves on the Board of Directors of Takeda Pharmaceutical Company Limited (TSE: 4502/NYSE: TAK) and Momentus Inc. (NASDAQ: MNTS) and is a distinguished fellow with the Council on Competitiveness.
-Ms. Reed served as the first woman chairman of the Board of Directors, president and chief executive officer of the Export-Import Bank of the United States (EXIM) from 2019 to 2021 after being confirmed by the U.S. Senate with overwhelming bipartisan support.
-As EXIM chairman, she worked to help U.S. companies—including those in the renewable and clean energy and transformational technology sectors—succeed in the competitive global marketplace.
-Earlier in her career, Ms. Reed was president of the International Food Information Council Foundation, where she worked with multi-national food and agribusiness companies on nutrition, health, and sustainability issues; senior advisor to U.S. Treasury Secretaries Henry Paulson and John Snow; chief executive officer of the Community Development Financial Institutions (CDFI Fund); and counsel to three committees of the U.S. Congress, where she conducted oversight and investigations.
-Ms. Reed holds a Juris Doctor from West Virginia University College of Law and a Bachelor of Science in Biology and a Bachelor of Arts in Government from West Virginia Wesleyan College.
+Ms. Reed has served as an external director of Takeda Pharmaceutical Company Limited since June 2022, an independent director of Momentus Inc. since August 2021, and a distinguished fellow at the Council on Competitiveness since February 2021.
+From May 2019 to January 2021— after being confirmed by the U.S. Senate on a strong bipartisan basis — Ms. Reed served as the first woman chairman of the board of directors, president and chief executive officer of the Export-Import Bank of the United States (EXIM), the nation’s official $135 billion export credit agency, where she worked to help U.S. companies succeed in the competitive global marketplace.
+She previously served as president of the International Food Information Council Foundation where she focused on agriculture, nutrition, health, and sustainability issues; senior advisor to U.S. Treasury Secretaries Henry Paulson and John Snow; chief executive officers of the Community Development Financial Institutions Fund (CDFI Fund); and counsel to three committees of the U.S. Congress where she conducted oversight and investigations.
+Ms. Reed also currently serves on the American Swiss Foundation board of directors, Hudson Institute’s Alexander Hamilton Commission on Securing America’s National Security Innovation Base, Krach Institute for Tech Diplomacy at Purdue Advisory Council and Indiana University School of Public Health-Bloomington Dean’s Alliance.
+Recognized as one of the “100 Women Leaders in STEM,” she received the U.S. Department of Defense’s highest civilian award — the Medal for Distinguished Public Service — and is a Council on Foreign Relations life member and a National Association of Corporate Directors (NACD) Certified Director.
+She holds a Juris Doctor degree from West Virginia University College of Law and a Bachelor of Science in biology and Bachelor of Arts in government from West Virginia Wesleyan College.